0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ### Input note data

 Processes input notes by reading data from advice providers and storing it in memory.
-It computes the note's hash and nullifier, forming a transaction nullifier commitment.
+It computes the note's commitment and nullifier, forming a transaction nullifier commitment.

 > **Info**
 > - Note data is required for computing the nullifier (e.g., the [note script](../notes.md#main-script) and serial number).